aheckmann/gm/README.md

   - 1) `gm(path)` When you pass a string as the first argument it is interpreted as the path to an image you intend to manipulate.
   - 2) `gm(stream || buffer, [filename])` You may also pass a ReadableStream or Buffer as the first argument, with an optional file name for format inference.
   - 3) `gm(width, height, [color])` When you pass two integer arguments, gm will create a new image on the fly with the provided dimensions and an optional background color.
 And you can still chain just like you do with pre-existing images too.
 See [here](http://github.com/aheckmann/gm/blob/master/examples/new.js) for an example.

+The links below refer to an older version of gm but everything should still work, if anyone feels like updating them please make a PR

 ## Methods